Workshops

 I first studied Satyananda yoga with my mum and then with the Sivananda organisation in 2002.
 I moved to France, to live and work at an ashram in order to experience yoga as a complete lifestyle.
 I went on to live and teach in Paris for three years including four months spent living at the Centre International Sivananda de Yoga Vedanta.
 I have been teaching children’s yoga since 2003 having trained with Calm for Kids.
 More recently I have enjoying studying with Donna Farhi and am inspired by Paul Grilley and Sarah Powers.

-I am also a student of Zen Buddhist monk Thich Nhat Hanh and have spent many inspiring days at his retreat centre Plum Village in the south of France.
-His teachings on mindfulness in daily life greatly influence the classes I teach.
-I taught meditation as part of a yoga teacher training course and am now working on a new project to help bring mindfulness into mainstream education.
+I am also a student of Zen Buddhist monk Thich Nhat Hanh and have spent many inspiring weeks at his monastery, Plum Village, in the south of France.
+His teachings on mindfulness in daily life and the importance of a supportive community, greatly influence the classes I teach.
+I have enjoyed teaching meditation to yoga teachers and working alongside The Yoga Garden to help bring mindfulness into mainstream education.

 Photo credit – Luca Sage